karannagupta/nds-advanced-search/README.md

 The plugin adds a custom Search Form using a `shortcode` on any page.
 It provides `search suggestions` as you type.
 The results are displayed on the same page using a flexbox container.
 The plugin overrides the `searchform.php` defined by the theme but only on the page where the shortcode is used.
-You can control the `custom post types` to include for the search from `Settings->Advanced Search Settings`.
+You can control the `custom post types` to include in the search from `Settings->Advanced Search Settings`.
 By default only posts are included.

 ## Installation Manually

-1. Download the latest archive and extract to a folderr
+1. Download the latest archive and extract to a folder
 2. Upload `nds-advanced-search` to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the `Plugin Menu` in WordPress

 ## Usage